 In the very early days, before your milk supply increases rapidly, and if she isn’t feeding vigorously yet, she may need more milk than the small quantities of colostrum you can express at this time.
 Depending on the hospital, there may be donor milk available or your baby’s doctor may suggest infant formula for a short time until your milk supply increases.
 In the early days and weeks after birth it is important to remove as much milk from your breasts as possible, as often as you can, to give your body a strong signal to make plenty of milk later.
 Staff will support you to hand express at first (usually for about 3-4 days) and then to use a breast pump.
 Make sure you know where and how you can rent or buy a breast pump for when you get home.

-You can read more about how to use extra milk (formula or expressed milk) to support breastfeeding here: https://www.laleche.org.uk/formula-supplements/
+You can read more about how to use extra milk (expressed milk, donor milk or formula) to support breastfeeding here: https://www.laleche.org.uk/formula-supplements/

 Growing into breastfeeding

 As the days go by and she gets closer to her due date, you will notice your baby getting better at breastfeeding.
 His feeds are longer, his sucking feels stronger, he wakes by himself and tells you when he is hungry.
 You will start to find that he doesn’t want so much extra milk (and you may be able to express less), because he is taking more milk at the breast now.
 Keep closely in touch with your midwife or health visitor to ensure that as he takes less extra milk, he continues to grow well.
 It’s really tempting to stop expressing as soon as your baby is feeding better, but it’s wise to be cautious at this stage, and to reduce expressing and extra milk feeds gradually, while keeping a close eye on your baby’s nappies and growth.